Caellian/contiguous_mem/doc/crate.md

-contiguous_mem is a vector like collection that can store entries with heterogeneous layouts while retaining type information at the reference level.
+contiguous_mem is space optimized a vector like collection that can store entries of varying layouts close in memory while retaining type information at the reference level.

 ## Features